ecampana/borrow-my-style/README.md

 ## Precision vs Recall

-Precision and recall will used for the model selection and evaluation and, in addition, they are cross-validated for robustness.
+Precision and recall are used for the model selection and evaluation and, in addition, they are cross-validated for robustness.

 ### Low Performing Inventory

-In the plot below, which compares how precisely different models classified low-performing inventory, random forest and gradient boosted decision trees perform the best but we do not care to model the low-performing inventory as best as possible.
-It is more important to chose a machine learning algorithm that performs better for high and moderate-performing inventory than for low-performing inventory.
+In the plot below, which compares how precisely different models classified low-performing inventory, random forest and gradient boosted decision trees perform the best, but we do not care to model the low-performing inventory as best as possible.
+It is more important to chose a machine learning algorithm that performs better for high and moderate-performing inventory than for low performing inventory.

 <div style="text-align:center">
 <img align="center" width="451" height="356" src="images/p vs r low performing inventory.png" hspace="40" vspace="40">